 - A great text for graduate students:

-- A must-read for aspiring academics: you need the politics and the power dynamics of academia, do well in academia
+- A must-read for aspiring academics: you need to learn the politics and the power dynamics of academia, do well in academia.
+Some Machiavellianism won’t hurt either

 “The Circuit of Hope” is a great book mixing positive psychology wisdom, with the lessons learned of an autobiopgrahy.